 Dosage issues might be the biggest hurdle edibles will have to clear in the end, at least as far as media portrayal is concerned.
 If you smoke too much cannabis you are going to pass out, vomit, maybe both – but you’re going to be okay.
 Vape too much, dab too much – it’s going to a be a little less…comfortable but you will still be okay.
 EAT too much weed?
 Well, there is no TELLING what is going to happen…or is there?

-Since the adoption of legal, recreational cannabis in Colorado the media has reported on three separate instances where marijuana infused foods have been associated with a death.
-The first was 19 year old Levy Thamba Pongi, a student from Wisconsin visiting Colorado.
-After consuming a cannabis infused cookie, Pongi passed out, then woke up and leapt to his death from the balcony of his hotel room.
-The second was the murder of 44 year old wife and mother Kristine Kirk.
+Since the adoption of legal, recreational cannabis in Colorado the media has reported on three separate instances where marijuana-infused foods have been associated with a death.
+The first was 19-year-old Levy Thamba Pongi, a student from Wisconsin visiting Colorado.
+After consuming a cannabis-infused cookie, Pongi passed out, then woke up and leaped to his death from the balcony of his hotel room.
+The second was the murder of 44-year-old wife and mother Kristine Kirk.
 Kristine called 911 after her husband, Richard, reportedly began to have hallucinations after consuming marijuana edible(s).
 During her call with 911, the operator heard Kristine urging Richard to stay away from their gun.
 Sadly, he continued to pursue the firearm and fatally shot his wife.
 Lastly, Luke Goodman, who was visiting Colorado after recently graduating college, took his own life while under the influence of cannabis edibles.
 None of Luke’s nearest and dearest reported that there was any indication of depression and were all very shocked by the shooting, which Luke attempted after consuming five times the recommended dose.

 Some people have argued that edibles cause all three deaths.
 But causation is not correlation, and blaming edibles without any real proof that they were the cause does not make it a fact.
 And if it IS a fact, if edibles can make you crazy, only three people have GONE crazy and that is a pretty impressive track record as far as I’m concerned.